 Importance of Employment Agreements

 With the combination of the Fair Work Act 2009 (Cth) (the Act), the National Employment Standards (NES) and the Modern Awards, it has never been more important to enter into well written agreements of employment with staff.
 Hoping that nothing will go wrong is no excuse.
 Well drafted agreements not only set out the ground rules of the relationship between employer and employee, they also limit risk for employers and provide assistance when resolving workplace disputes.
+If you are experiencing problems at your workplace and want to know casual employment rights.
+Fresh HR Insights can help guide you through employment agreements and contracts.

 Benefits of having an Employment Agreements